avnergomes/deforestation-detection-gee/README.md

 ## 📋 Project Overview

 This project provides a Python-based workflow for detecting land cover changes and deforestation using freely available Landsat imagery.
-The original solution depended on Google Earth Engine, which is not available on Streamlit Community Cloud.
-The codebase now talks directly to the public Landsat Collection 2 Level 2 archive published on AWS via the Element84 STAC API and computes NDVI locally using `rasterio`.
+The codebase talks directly to the public Landsat Collection 2 Level 2 archive published on AWS via the Element84 STAC API and computes NDVI locally using `rasterio`.

 ### Key Features